RobotecAI/rai-rosbot-xl-demo/README.md

 ![Screenshot0](docs/images/husarion.png)

-A sample setup with a Husarion robot entering the room.
+A sample setup with a Husarion ROSBot XL robot entering the room.
 Top left: color and depth images seen by the robot;
 Top right: map constructed by the robot based on lidar data;
 Bottom: photo of the robot entering the scene.